vic-ma/howtodismantle.github.io/_posts/2025-12-05-Plug-in-Baby-The-ultimate-guide-to-build-your-own-Peakboard-extensions-Parameters-and-User-Input.md

 }
 {% endhighlight %}

-We print out the value of `CatsName` by using the `Log` object.
-It works as you would expect, and it supports all the standard logging levels, like `Info`, `Verbose`, `Error`, `Critical`, etc.
+We print the value of the `CatsName` parameter, by using the `Log` object. `Log` works as you would expect, and it supports all the standard logging levels, like `Info`, `Verbose`, `Error`, `Critical`, etc.

 ## Validate the parameter value

 The extension kit provides a standardized way to validate parameter values.
-That way, if the user enters an invalid value, Peakboard Designer will let them know and prevent them from saving the data source, until they fix the parameter value.
+That way, if the user enters an invalid value, Peakboard Designer will let them know and prevent them from saving the data source---until they fix the parameter value.

 To validate a parameter value, we override the `CheckDataOverride` function.
 We process the parameter's value and if there's a problem, we throw an exception.
 The exception message is shown to the user, to let them know what's wrong with the value they entered.